noplacenoaddress/OpenBSD/README.md

 Ready? type 1
 ```

+This action will change also the public key specified in the `installation/install-vps.conf` used in the system operative installation process.

 Next take the pen drive to the CA server physic station and run the setup_ca script with the correct option `setup_ca upuser`.
 Return it to the workstation and type `1`.

 Another simple maintenance process is add another host to one table of `pf`.
 For example: